Latest Covid-19 Guidance from Brass Bands England

 Who has liability if a Covid-19 infection breaks out amongst the band?
 Is this the band trustees/committee or the owners of the venue?

 The liability lies with the trustees or the chair of the band in the way it normally would for any other health and safety matter.
 Provided everything has been done to mitigate risk and guidelines have been followed, there should be no additional liability.
 The band also has a duty of care to any employees, for example, the conductor.
 In the case of a space that you rent, the building management is responsible for ensuring the space is safe, although this does mean you must follow their requirements you have agreed to when booking the space.
 You should ensure you have trustee indemnity included in your band insurance.

 Research and Guidance

 Where can I find a link to the latest DCMS Guidance?

-As always, if you have questions on restarting activities then please contact us on 01226 771015 or email@example.com.
-We are currently experiencing a high volume of calls so please be assured we will get back to you but it may take us some time.
-Our web resources might be able to help you sooner.
+As always, if you have questions on restarting activities then please contact us on 01226 771015 or firstname.lastname@example.org.
+Our web resources might be able to help you sooner than contacting us directly.
+Our web resources might be able to help you sooner than contacting us directly.

 We thank NewMoon Insurance Services for their sponsorship of the BBE Covid advice through support of the Brass Band Projects fund.
 Bands wishing to apply for support from the fund should visit our Project Fund page.